-The Netherlands as the world’s whaling industry:
+The Netherlands as the centre of the world’s whaling industry

 Five centuries ago, the Netherlands was the center of the world’s whaling industry.
 It started when the Dutch began exploring the Arctic regions looking for a sea passage to Asia.
 They ran into whales near a group of unexplored islands.
 In June 1596, while on his last voyage to the far north, Dutch navigator and explorer William Barentsz discovered and named this newly found Arctic archipelago, Spitsbergen (known today as Svalbard).
 It was a spawning and feeding ground for whales.
 Seeing a lucrative business opportunity, the Dutch laid claim to the whaling grounds in and around the islands, ahead of the British who were also scouting the area.

 Whale oil became the preferred fuel for oil lamps because it burned bright and clear, while oil from livestock and other sources produced a lot of smoke and stank.
 But whale oil was expensive.
 In 1614, the Noordsche Compagnie (Northern Company) was an alliance created by several cities in the Netherlands and became a Dutch whaling trade cartel.
 The trade in whale products, such as oil, meat, and whalebones, grew rapidly and the Dutch became the preeminent whalers of the 17th and early 18th century.
 Having a near monopoly on whaling, the Dutch kept the price of whale oil artificially high across Europe.